 A capon is a rooster that has been castrated before reaching sexual maturity.
-The reason a rooster is made into a capon has mostly to do with the quality of the meat.
+The reason a rooster is made into a capon (caponized) is to improve the quality of the meat.
 The lack of testosterone creates a more tender, flavorful meat, that is a delight compared to regular chicken.

 In the United States today, it's uncommon to see capon on a dinner menu or in the grocery store, but it was once considered a luxury.
 During the early part of the 20th century, the capon was the chosen bird for Christmas feasts, especially for the wealthy.
 Working class families saw capon as a rare treat because it was quite expensive.